noxPHX/noxcrux/README.md

 + [x] Brute-force protection

 ## Getting Started 🛠️
 Here is what you need to do to get a noxcrux server up & running.
+Here are the commands to build the application straight from the sources, find below the [Docker instructions](#docker).

 ### Prerequisites
 noxcrux is being developed and tested on debian-based distro, so you will see below the commands for these OSes.